 Changes in either the patent laws or interpretation of the patent laws in the United States and other countries may diminish the value of the patents we in-license or narrow the scope of our patent protection.
 In addition, the laws of foreign countries may not protect our rights to the same extent or in the same manner as the laws of the United States.
-For example, European patent law is more restrictive than U.S. patent law in connection with the patentability of methods of treatment of the human body.
+For example, European patent law is more restrictive than U.S. patent law in connection with the patentability of methods of treatment of the human body and Chinese bankruptcy law may not provide a licensee the same protections as U.S. bankruptcy law.
+This could impact our in-license under the IASO Agreement with IASO, a Chinabased company, if IASO declared bankruptcy, and could have a material adverse effect on the development of CABA-201.